clvrmktg/clvr/content/accessibility-statement/_index.md

 date = 2024-12-11T15:05:00-04:00
 draft = false
-title = 'Accessibility Statement' description = "Clever Marketing, Ltd. is committed to providing an accessible website for all users, following WCAG 2.1 Level AA standards.
-Learn about our accessibility features, ongoing improvements, and how to share feedback."
+title = 'Accessibility Statement' description = "Clever is committed to accessibility for all users, following WCAG 2.1 AA standards.
+Explore our features, improvements, and ways to share feedback."

 [sitemap]
   changefreq = 'monthly'